Everything You Need to Know about Breaking the Law While Carrying a Dangerous Weapon in Wisconsin

 Did you have a dangerous weapon on you while breaking the law?
 You could be facing harsher penalties

-Every crime in Wisconsin comes with a maximum set of penalties that you face if you are charged with those crimes.
+Every crime in Wisconsin comes with a maximum set of penalties if you are charged with those crimes.
 Misdemeanors face various maximum jail times, and felonies face maximum prison times.
 Possessing a dangerous weapon or threatening to use it during the commission of a crime can add significant time to those maximum penalties.
+This additional charge is known as an "enhancer" because it enhances the severity of the penalty.

 What is a dangerous weapon?

-Under Wisconsin Statute 939.22, “Dangerous weapon" means any firearm, whether loaded or unloaded; any device designed as a weapon and capable of producing death or great bodily harm; any ligature or other instrumentality used on the throat, neck, nose, or mouth of another person to impede, partially or completely, breathing or circulation of blood; any electric weapon, as defined in s.
-941.295 (1c) (a); or any other device or instrumentality which, in the manner it is used or intended to be used, is calculated or likely to produce death or great bodily harm.
+Under Wisconsin Statute 939.22, “dangerous weapon" means any firearm, whether loaded or unloaded; any device designed as a weapon and capable of producing death or great bodily harm; any ligature or other instrumentality used on the throat, neck, nose, or mouth of another person to impede, partially or completely, breathing or circulation of blood; any electric weapon, as defined in s.
+941.295 (1c) (a); or any other device which, when used as intended, is likely to cause death or great bodily harm.

 Be mindful that these penalties do not exist where the underlying crime itself includes the use of a dangerous weapon.
 For example, armed robbery would not have additional potential penalties because a firearm is involved.
 The crime already requires that a firearm was involved.